-Rodin is working to discover and develop epigenetic modulators of synaptic resilience for the treatment of cognitive impairment due to Alzheimer’s disease (AD), one of the most significant public health problem of the 21st century.
+Rodin Therapeutics is working to discover and develop epigenetic modulators of synaptic resilience for the treatment of cognitive and functional impairment due to Alzheimer’s disease (AD), one of the most significant public health problems of the 21st century.
 The number of AD patients in the US is estimated at 5.2 million and projected to double by 2050, and the overall cost of care for these patients is projected to reach $1.2 trillion by 2050 (Alzheimer’s Association 2013).

-There is a pressing need to develop better therapies to relieve the cognitive and functional impairments of AD, reducing the cost of care and delaying the institution of AD patients.
-Our lead program is focused on enhancing synaptic health and function, which has been shown to be a major cause of symptoms in AD patients.
+There is a pressing need to develop better therapies to relieve the cognitive and functional impairments of AD, reducing caregiver burden, cost of care, and delaying the institutionalization of AD patients.
+Our lead program is focused on enhancing synaptic health and function, which has been shown to be a major cause of memory impairment in AD patients.

-Rodin is also investigating the role of HDAC2 in the cognitive dysfunction associated with Parkinson’s disease (PD).
-Cognitive impairments are a common and life-altering symptom of PD that is not addressed by standard therapy.
-Rodin is working to develop safe and effective HDAC2 isoform selective inhibitors.
+Rodin Therapeutics is also investigating the role of HDAC inhibition in the cognitive dysfunction associated with Parkinson’s disease (PD).
+Cognitive impairments are a common and life-altering symptom of PD that is not addressed by standard motor therapy.
+Rodin is also working to develop safe and effective HDAC inhibitors for PD dementia.
 By enhancing the function of remaining synapses in the PD brain, Rodin compounds may improve cognition and/or slow cognitive decline.
-Moreover, through the inhibition of HDAC2, Rodin compounds may have an impact on the course of the disease by protecting neurons from neurodegeneration.
+Moreover, through the inhibition of HDACs, Rodin compounds may have an impact on the course of the disease by protecting still functioning neurons from ex-nigro-striatal neurodegeneration.